 Have you ever wondered what the hardest languages to learn are?

-- have been bamboozled by a supposedly easy language like French or Spanish.
-And now you’re curious about just how hard languages can get
+- Got stumped by a supposedly easy language like French or Spanish.
+And now you’re curious about just how hard languages can get?

 For whatever reason, if you’ve ever wondered about which languages are the most difficult to learn – for speakers of English, at least – here are 11 of the very toughest.